RiahShay/fetch-receipt-processor/README.md

 ### Writing Tests

 Tests are located in the `tests/` directory.
 Each module should have a corresponding test file in this directory.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Create a new Pull Request.

 ## License